Data Security: Centerpiece of Cybersecurity

 Evaluating systems to find the root cause of any breach requires time and patience.
 Problem-solving also requires the ongoing development of new skills.
 Adversaries are always changing their tactics.

 “For one client, we established an out-of-band cyber training lab where their cyber-SMEs [Subject Matter Experts] could continue to temper their skills,” explains CJ.
 His teams must be ready to review and implement changes immediately, and learn accordingly.

 NetCentrics prioritizes ongoing learning and training so that cybersecurity experts like CJ can meet future demands placed on government and private industry alike.
-Fluency in emerging technologies like artificial intelligence is key.
-NetCentrics’ CEO, Lawrence O’Connor, emphasized this recently in an interview with CIO Review.
-CJ agrees with this pursuit.
+Fluency in emerging technologies like artificial intelligence is important.

 “We have trained SMEs, and we continued to work on our skills through a series of online training providers and internal force-on-force exercises and discussion groups,” he says.
 “This mentality keeps us acclimated to what is happening in the field.
 It also keeps us looking for ways to prepare for what is to come.
 We are always preparing to address the unknown,” says CJ.

 "I got into cybersecurity because I wanted the ability to protect the systems and services I engineered and implemented."

 Learn more about Cybersecurity...View All

 Employee Spotlight: Stephen Weller